ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_1(listen_state_and_get_state).md

 **:one: these words are AppDaemon specific. you can find them in the API**
 **:two: these words you can lookup by googling for "python this_word"**

+more questions?
+Then just come and ask me on the appdaemon discord: https://discord.gg/pHsjADY